Bira/octopus-carnival/_posts/2026-07-03-dfrpg-adventurers-introduction.md

 ## Cover

-The cover which can be seen above, is drawn by Brandon Moore, as are all the interior illustrations in the book.
-One neat thing about this particular illustration is that it's one of a matched pair: the cover for Exploits will show us what's on the other side of that door.
+The cover which can be seen to the left above, is drawn by Brandon Moore, as are all the interior illustrations in the book.
+One neat thing about this particular illustration is that it's one of a matched pair: the cover for Exploits can be seen on the right and shows what's on the other side of the door.

 ## Quick Rules Reference